simpart/mofron-comp-button-ujarak/README.md

 # mofron-comp-ujarakbtn
-this is expansion button component for mofron. please see [here](https://github.com/mofron/mofron) about an overview of mofron
+this is expansion button component for mofron.<br>
+please see [here](https://github.com/mofron/mofron) about an overview of mofron

 # Install